jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Exploiting vulnerabilities after recon and scanning
 - Use of tools like Metasploit, Nmap, Wireshark
 - Controlled execution with safeguards and defined rules of engagement
+- **Metaspoloit:** multi-purpose computer security and penetration testing framework that encompasses a wide array of powerful tools, enabling the execution of penetration tests

 ---